Kialo requires cookies to work correctly.

 people have internet access in China, this can result in Google displaying more ads and therefore earning more revenue.

-The obstacles that Google will face when operating in China may negatively affect the company’s stock price.
+The obstacles that Google will face when operating in China may negatively affect the company’s valuation.

 In 2006 Google founder Sergey Brin stated that expanding into China was